Health notifications

 An example would be to use a third-party service like https://apify.com/ to send an email.

-The JSON body of the webhook request is totally customizable, using inserts to specify elements of the notification – including the name of the monitored entity (e.g. SquaredUp Cloud Workspace name), the previous and new health states, and a link back to the SquaredUp Cloud app.
+The JSON body of the webhook request is totally customizable, using inserts to specify elements of the notification – including the name of the monitored entity (e.g. SquaredUp Workspace name), the previous and new health states, and a link back to the SquaredUp app.

 This is an example of the JSON body: